BenRGH/IfThenBen/content/posts/autohotkey.md

 ```

 ### Easy Print Screen
-I use [ShareX](https://getsharex.com/) for all my screen-printing activities and sometimes reaching across my keyboard is difficult with one hand so I simplified the process by using ctrl+alt+c.
+I use [ShareX](https://getsharex.com/) for all my screen-printing activities and sometimes reaching across my keyboard is difficult with one hand (for example while using [Anki](https://apps.ankiweb.net/)) so I simplified the process by using ctrl+alt+c.

 ```ahk
 ^!c::